AzMoo/django-auth-spnego/README.md

 or IIS and use Django's RemoteUser middleware for authentication but I don't use those web servers and others don't support it.

-The actual authorization is done using a middleware that handles the kerberos negotiation and the django user management and login handling implements the incredibly useful [django-auth-ldap](https://bitbucket.org/illocution/django-auth-ldap).
+The actual authentication is done using a middleware that handles the kerberos negotiation and the django user management and login handling implements the incredibly useful [django-auth-ldap](https://bitbucket.org/illocution/django-auth-ldap).